mokun/mars-sim-1/README.md

 ## Modeling and Simulation

-As a semi-social simulation, mars-sim models mostly the professional interaction between the settlers in terms of their career type, job role, technical skills, personality, natural attribute, prior trainings, and relationship with one another as they strive on Mars.
+mars-sim uses both discrete event modeling and Agent-based Modeling and Simulation in modeling the everyday decision of a settler in mars-sim.

-Player may create numerous settlements spreading across the surface of Mars such as a simple 4-person initial landing base, a mining site, or a more self-contained settlement hosting higher functions.
+mars-sim is a semi-social and professional simulation that portrays the interaction between the settlers and their environment.
+Each settler has well defined job type, job role, technical skills, personality, natural attributes, task preferences and relationship with one another as they strive on Mars.

-Each settlement has a command structure, a developmental objective, and it's only internal checks and balances to set the Value Points (VP) of each resources
+Player may create numerous settlements spreading across the surface of Mars.
+Each settlement has a command structure and a developmental objective.
+They can be as simple as a four-person initial landing base; a mining depot near sites with high mineral concentration; or a full blown, self-contained colony hosting higher functions with 48+ settlers having an elected mayor.
+In terms of economic development,  each settlment set the Value Points (VP) of each resource, based on its supply and demand.

 ## Tasks and Missions

-Initially most settlers will spend much of their time learning to "live off the land".
-They will be busy in maintenance, ensuring life support resources are well balanced, growing crops in greenhouses, and manufacturing needed parts and equipment in workshops.
+Settlers spend much of their time learning to "live off the land".
+They engage in maintenance, ensuring life support resources are well balanced, growing crops in greenhouses, and manufacturing needed parts and equipment in workshops.

-Settlers will also go out on rover missions to explore and study surrounding landscapes, prospect and mine minerals, and trade with neighboring settlements via trading missions.
+Settlers will also go out on rover missions to explore and study surrounding landscapes, prospect and mine minerals, and trade with neighboring settlements.
+They may even decide to move from one settlment to another.

 ## Summary